Umckaloabo might work by killing bacteria or preventing bacteria from attaching to surfaces within the body.

-Umckaloabo is commonly used by mouth for infections including bronchitis, sore throat, tonsillitis, and the common cold, but there is only limited scientific evidence to support these uses.
+People use umckaloabo for bronchitis, common cold, COPD, sore throat, asthma, and many other conditions, but there is no good scientific evidence to support most of these uses.

 Uses & Effectiveness ?